DataDog/ddprof/docs/Build.md

 ### Docker

 The [Dockerfile](../app/base-env/Dockerfile) contains all necessary dependencies to build the project.
+Here is a script that mounts the `ddprof` folder within the build container.

 ```
 ./tools/launch_local_build.sh
 ```

 Once inside the container, you can run the [Build Commands section](#build-commands).

 ## Build commands